Altinn/altinn-studio-docs/content/app/monitoring/_index.en.md

 ---
 title: Monitoring
 linktitle: Monitoring
-description: Altinn App metrics, telemetry and trace logs are available in Azure Application Insights.
+description: Altinn app instrumentation and monitoring.
 weight: 70
 ---

 {{% notice info %}}
-Setting up custom rules and alerts is currently not available to application owners, but we are aiming to support this during the Spring of 2023.
+Setting up custom rules and alerts is currently not available to application owners, but we are aiming to support this during the autumn of 2024.
 {{% /notice %}}

 {{% notice info %}}